+It is a good idea to be prepared for to visit Bletchley Park.
 Tickets are cheaper online, so book ahead if you can.
-An online adult costs £16.00 compared to £17.50on the day.
 If you are a UK tax payer, you can gift aid your entry for no extra charge.
 Entry is valid for a year, so well worth it if you think you may come back to the area.
 There are plenty of souvenirs to be bought.
 I chose a guide book for £5 as the place is so rich in history I was sure I'd never remember it all otherwise, and also because they are soft covers, and quite small so light on the luggage!

-In addition to interpreting the site by visiting the decoding huts, you can get more of an insight into the technology and history of encryption in the museum.
-There were a lot of prototypes and versions of decoding machines made before the turing machine, in particular one called the Robinson machine which struck my husband's fancy (it is our last name).
+The Museum is a must see on your visit to Bletchley Park.
+The hands on museum gives you more of an insight into the technology and history of encryption in the museum.
+There were a lot of prototypes and versions of decoding machines made before the Turing machine, in particular one called the Robinson machine which struck my husband's fancy (it is our last name).
 Unfortunately like most technology it was soon obsolete.

 What I found most interesting about the museum was the human element.
 In addition to developing clever machinery, tacticians using profiling to help them solve encryption well before it was a done thing.
 By thinking in the minds of the Nazi soldiers using the Enigma machines to send their messages, they were able to see patterns in the messages.
 Using theories such as 'what if the person sending this message is a little tired and has only changed a few symbols since the day before' or 'does the message have a common phrase or greeting' the code breakers were more easily able to see patterns in the messages that enabled them to set the decoding mechanisms for the day.